-Thanks to the consistently warm weather in Hawaii, we have visitors year-round and with the upcoming spring break, more families will be diving with the manta rays.
+Thanks to the consistently warm weather in Hawaii, we have visitors year-round, and every year, more individuals and families come over to swim with the manta rays.

 We believe the minimum age needs to be 12 years old and request that the child is accompanied by an adult.

-Even when the child is 12 or older, we’ve regularly seen youngsters got too scared during the preparation time which prompted us to check with the parents and gave the guests a way out.
-No one should be forced to join the manta dive (and yes, we’ve seen that too).
+Even when the child is 12 or older, we’ve seen youngsters getting scared during the briefing.
+On several occasions, we checked with the parents and gave the guests a way out.
+No one should be forced to join a manta dive!

-For our team, it is morally imperative that everyone has positive memories of a lifetime ocean experience and for a child younger than 12, we might risk the precious mind to associate water and ocean with fear.
+For our team, it is morally imperative that everyone has positive memories of a lifetime ocean experience and for a child younger than 12 the risk might be that the precious mind associates water and ocean with fear.
+This isn’t about being a good swimmer or snorkeler, it is about emotional maturity and participating in an activity that takes 99 % of all of our guests outside their comfort zone.
+We never want to be the reason a child may develop fear at a young age.

 At 64, she was introduced to daytime scuba diving and nighttime snorkeling with manta rays.